Skip to content

 Phone Porting FAQs

-After porting hundreds of numbers to OpenPhone, we’ve come across many questions about the porting process and how it works.
+After porting thousands of numbers to OpenPhone, we’ve come across many questions about the porting process and how it works.
 Here are some of the common questions about phone number porting:

 Most companies don’t have porting fees.
 This applies both to porting numbers in and out.
 Some companies may have porting fees and early termination fees.
 The Federal Communications Commission (FCC) mentions that you can ask your current carrier to waive porting fees.